Chapter 3: Student Affairs

 - Institutional Procedures.
 Northeast State Community College has adopted the following procedures:

-- All complaints of alleged misconduct of a student or student organization shall be made in writing to the Vice President for Student Affairs.
+- All complaints of alleged misconduct of a student or student organization shall be made in writing to the Vice President for Institutional Excellence and Student Success.
 The complaint should contain a statement of facts outlining each alleged act of misconduct and shall state the policy the student is alleged to have violated.

-- The Vice President for Student Affairs shall investigate the complaint.
+- The Vice President for Institutional Excellence and Student Success shall investigate the complaint.
 If it is determined that the complaint is without merit, the investigation shall promptly cease.
-If it is determined that there is probable cause to believe that a violation did occur, the student (or student organization advisor and president) shall be notified in writing within five (5) business days by the Vice President for Student Affairs of the complaint and the specific allegations made against them, and the process shall proceed as outlined below.
+If it is determined that there is probable cause to believe that a violation did occur, the student (or student organization advisor and president) shall be notified in writing within five (5) business days by the Vice President for Institutional Excellence and Student Success of the complaint and the specific allegations made against them, and the process shall proceed as outlined below.

 - For students facing disciplinary action, four potential processes exist for adjudication of the case.
 The student shall be informed in writing of each option, including which options may be utilized based on the case, and the due process rights associated with each option.
 Options include election of: